-Jura Creek Trailhead: The trail is up the hill on the OPPOSITE side of the road as the Graymont Plant.
-Hike northwest (less than 1 km) until you reach the large gravel wash which is the Jura Creek creekbed.
+Jura Creek Trail: Hike northwest for 800 metres until you reach the large gravel wash which is the Jura Creek creekbed.
 Head north (right) to enter the canyon.
-There is good ice for about 500 metres then debris clogs the canyon.
-Return the way you came.
+Continue as far as you can go safely (logs block the canyon in several spots), and return the way you came.

 |Little POG trying out her new Atlas Sprout 17 snowshoes|

 |Kids may need help climbing over boulders and trees in the creekbed.|

 Grotto Canyon is a longer ice walk (4.2 km round trip) that has pictographs and frozen waterfalls.
 The falls at the end of the canyon are high enough to climb, so you may get to see ice climbers in action!
 While Jura is unique for being so narrow, the advantage of a wider canyon such as Grotto Canyon is that there are fewer obstructions to climb over or around.
 Plus, it is possible to pull your kids in a sled some of the way if there is a lot of ice!
 Expect to walk 2.2 km on trail and 2 km on ice in the creekbed.